Cache of drugs, weapons in Atlantic City leads to two arrests

-ATLANTIC CITY – Two people were arrested Friday in connection with a cache of drugs and weapons allegedly found in a city residence.
+ATLANTIC CITY — Two people were arrested Friday as a result of drugs and weapons being found in a city condo unit, the Atlantic County Prosecutor's Office said.

-The arrests came after several law-enforcement agencies executed a search warrant at the Beach Gate Condominium Complex on the 600 block of Pacific Avenue, according to a news release from the Atlantic County Prosecutor’s Office on Monday.

-The Prosecutor’s Office alleges a multitude of suspected drugs were found inside the residence including 30 containers and several plastic bags of crystal methamphetamine, ecstasy pills, pressed fentanyl pills and an envelope of psilocybin mushrooms.
-The drugs were allegedly accompanied by a loaded hypodermic needle, several kinds of scales and naloxone.
+Authorities searched a unit at the Beachgate Condominiums in the 600 block of Pacific Avenue, the Prosecutor’s Office said Monday in a news release.
+Inside, they found 30 containers and several plastic bags of crystal methamphetamine, ecstasy pills, pressed fentanyl pills and an envelope of psilocybin mushrooms, as well as a loaded hypodermic needle, several kinds of scales and naloxone.

-A .40 caliber handgun, retractable knife and brass knuckles were also allegedly found in the residence.
+Authorities also found a .40 caliber handgun, a retractable knife and brass knuckles, the Prosecutor's Office said.

+The condo was registered to Paul Dawley, 43, who was arrested prior to the search, the Prosecutor's Office said.

+Dawley was found in possession of plastic bags containing suspected crystal meth, a loaded handgun, a retractable knife and $257 in cash, the Prosecutor's Office said.

 People are also reading…

-Prosecutors allege the residence was registered to local resident Paul Dawley, 43, who was arrested prior to the search without incident.

-Dawley was allegedly found to be in possession of plastic bags containing suspected crystal methamphetamine, a loaded handgun, a retractable knife and $257 in cash.
+ATLANTIC CITY — Two city men were arrested Sunday after participating in a drug deal, police said.

-Jacquelyn Ryan, 33, from Waretown in Ocean Township, Ocean County, was also arrested in connection with the case and was alleged to have a small bag of suspected crystal methamphetamine.
+Jacquelyn Ryan, 33, of Waretown, was also arrested as part of the investigation and was in possession of a small bag of suspected crystal meth, the Prosecutor's Office said.

-The Gangs, Guns and Narcotics Unit of the county Prosecutor’s Office investigated the case prior to the search.
-It joined the Mid-Atlantic High Intensity Drug Trafficking Area Task Force in conducting the search.
+The prosecutor's Gangs, Guns and Narcotics Unit and the Mid-Atlantic High Intensity Drug Trafficking Area Task Force conducted the search.

-Dawley was charged with one count of first-degree distribution of at least five ounces of methamphetamine, one count of third-degree money laundering, one count of third-degree possession of suboxone strips and two counts of possessing a firearm while committing a narcotics-related offense, as well as related drug and weapons offenses.

-According to the news release, Dawley was being held at the Atlantic County jail.
+Dawley was charged with possession of methamphetamine, distribution of 5 ounces or more of methamphetamine, two counts of possession of a firearm while committing a narcotics related offense, two counts of unlawful possession of a handgun, possession of suboxone strips and money laundering.
+He is being held at the Atlantic County jail.

-Ryan was charged with third-degree possession of methamphetamine, placed on a summons and released.
+Ryan was charged with possession of methamphetamine and released on a summons pending court.

 Contact Chris Doyle